 - don’t load your Flammkuchen with too many toppings – it will be soggy and not crispy

-- you can cook the onions and bacon before topping your flatbread with them but traditionally these are not cooked – I tried it both ways and I preferred not cooking them much more, cooked bacon and onions can burn in a very hot oven + this require one more step
+- you can cook the onions and bacon before topping your flatbread with them but traditionally these are not cooked – I tried it both ways and I preferred not cooking them much more, cooked bacon and onions can burn in a very hot oven + this require one more step (baking bacon in the oven it’s the best way to cook it, anyway!)

 - adding a small amount of salt to onions makes them soft and prevents burning